Thursday, June 4, 2026

 Step 1: Determine Your Payoff Amount

 All right, then.
 I would say you should call your lender and get that payoff amount doubled.
-This is important in order to know exactly what positive or negative equity you will have.
+This is important to know exactly what positive or negative equity you will have.

 Step 2: Get Your Car Appraised